Straight to the Point

 Not all the exact numbers from the above table completed by Early Retirement Now has been incorporated in the test.
 Only some of them.

 The tax year ends at the end of the month so my numbers have not been finalised.
-However, using last year’s tax returns covering April 2017 to April 2018, I scored 471, checkpoint 11/18, Slight FI and at Chief Inspector Level.
-I got DEMOTED when compared with version 1 of the test.
-Ah well, that’s life and there is no point fooling myself.
-Perhaps this is a more accurate measure?
+However, using last year’s tax returns covering April 2017 to April 2018, I scored 3,780, checkpoint 13/18, Lean FI and at Chief Superintendent Level.

 The main thing which is of concern to me is that my charity rate is zero percent.
 It has alway been on the back of my mind and have been meaning to research trustful charities which align with my values to donate to.
 Now that it is spelt out like that, I am very embarrassed and ashamed (?).
 This is a priority for me to rectify going forward.

 What has your FISc revealed about yourself and what are you going to do about it?

 I’d like to thank the following people who has helped to spread the word and as been very enthusiastic about this project: J. Money, Joel, Laura.
 I am sorry if I have missed anyone out.
 It has been a crazy week!
 I’ve only recently been made aware that FI Checkpoint 1.0 was featured in Business Insider.
 It is still very surreal that a random cop in a small English county town has managed to generate a bit of interest for a silly little game.
 I am humbled.

 I am also grateful to the volunteers who kindly gave up their free time to test [FIST] so that as many of the bugs can be removed before release.
 They are: Joel (again), J. Money (yup, again), Alan, Dan and HCF.
 They were all strangers a week ago.
 I am still amazed by the power of the internet.

 Thank you to Big Ern for kindly allowing me to incorporate his research into the test.